lkkolosowski/personal-homepage/README.md

 **Formik** helped me a lot in creating the contact form, and **YUP** took care of the validation, so I was sure that everything was in its place.

+The website is fully responsive which will ↔️ resize ↔️ itself to maintain user experience and look and feel across all devices.

 I tried to make the appearance of the site elegant and slick ✨ and I hope that I succeeded and it is not a triumph of form over content 😉

 I'm slowly trying to translate the application into **TypeScript**, which is not easy for me so far 😅